 Seedless vascular plants

-Due to evolution in the late Devonian period leads to the improvement in leaves, root system, and introduction of the vascular system in plants.
+Plant evolution in the late Devonian period led to the improvement in leaves, root system, and introduction of the vascular system in plants.
 These evolution characteristics helped plants to increase incise and height.
 As evidence, most of the club mosses and horsetails were tall, around 30 meters, during the Carboniferous period.

 Moreover, in seedless vascular plants, the dominant phase of the life cycle is the sporophyte, and for fertilization, a moist environment and water are still necessary.
 The significant seedless vascular plants are ferns, clubmosses, whisk ferns, and horsetails.